WesternFriend/westernfriend.org/deploy.md

 ## DigitalOcean App Platform

 We are using the DigitalOcean App Platform to auto-deploy and manage the site.

+Set up the site by following the steps below.
+The order of steps matters.
+So, be careful about jumping ahead before completing any given step.

+1. Create a Storage Bucket for site static media and file uploads
-1. create a new DigitalOcean App, such as "westernfriend-website"
+2. Create a new App, such as "westernfriend-website"
-2. make sure to add a database along with the app during the creation process or after
+   1. Make sure to add a database along with the app during the creation process
-3. configure the deployment to be triggered when changes are merged to the `main` branch of this repo
+   2. configure the deployment to be triggered when changes are merged to the `main` branch of this repo
+   3. Configure all necessary environment variables while creating the App
-4. configure a domain (or subdomain) to point to the deployed app
+3. configure a domain (or subdomain) to point to the deployed app

 ### Static files